CDCgov/hazprox/README.md

 - Add links for package documentation

 ## Report a Bug
 - Want to report a bug or request a feature?
-Let us know and open an issue
+Let us know and open an [issue](https://github.com/cdcent/proximity-tool/issues/new/choose).

 ## Contribute
 Anyone is encouraged to contribute to the repository by [forking](https://help.github.com/articles/fork-a-repo)